 Weld's org.jboss.weld.environment.servlet.Listener registered programmatically

 18.3.2.
 Jetty

-Since version 2.0.2.
-Final only Jetty 7, 8 and 9 are supported.

-Weld supports context activation/deactivation and dependency injection into Servlets and Filters.
+Jetty 7, 8 and 9 are supported.
+Context activation/deactivation and dependency injection into Servlets and Filters works out of the box.
 Injection into Servlet listeners works on Jetty 9.1.1 and newer.
-This is done automatically for the most part.